shikaan/shikaan.github.io/content/blog/design-patterns-in-web-development-intro/index.md

 ![Dog - I have no idea what I'm doing](https://www.ecolutionhome.com/wp-content/uploads/2018/02/C-Cooking-Memes27.png)

 The reason is pretty straightforward: all those recipes have been created by someone who - eventually making a huge amount of mistakes along the way - fixed, corrected and amended those procedures over time.
 Using those well packaged bits of knowledge makes you avoid lots of common pitfalls and wrong decisions.
-This is extremely useful in circumstances in which the choice you make looks unharmful, but it doesn't look so when you serve your dish to someone which might not be as polite as you expect (food in Italy is really something serious).
+This is extremely useful in circumstances when the choice you make looks unharmful, but in reality it is not.
+Something along the lines of serving a poorly prepared dish to someone which might not be as polite as you expect...

 At the same time recipes can be used as a template to build upon rather than as a set of rules carved in stone.
 There are plenty of extremely good chefs which revisit their family cookbook to make a business out of it or, in general, to serve their purposes which might be different from their grandma's ones.

 In software development the whole thing works pretty much the same way.
 The main difference though is that software development projects usually last more than a bunch of minutes and you cannot get away with brushing your teeth at the end.
-Apart from this though, the main ideas are the same: having a very strong starting point to solve common problems which you might want to customize when you get to an expertise level which allows you to do so.
+The main ideas are the same, though: having a very strong starting point to solve common problems which you might want to customize when you get to an expertise level which allows you to do so.

 ## Criticism